jpswade/jpswade.github.io/_posts/2008-12-23-phpizabi-creating-a-dating-site.md

 What did you decide to go with and why?

-Hopefully a &#8220;refreshingly professional, 100 per cent open source, social networking and dating application&#8221;, but I don&#8217;t hold high hopes.
+Hopefully a &#8220;refreshingly professional, 100 per cent open source, social networking and dating application&#8221;, but I don't hold high hopes.

-**UPDATE:** I decided to share my article with the [PHPizabi.com forum](http://www.phpizabi.com/forum/), however I guess they didn&#8217;t agree with me as I&#8217;m banned.
-The reply post notification via email from blackbook says: &#8220;yea ya like giving links to my paid mods for free..your banned dude&#8221;, thanks, as good as an excuse as any I guess, but it begs the question: now who&#8217;s &#8220;wishing to make a buck or two&#8221;?
-Besides, let&#8217;s face it, if nobody is going to want to use PHPizabi, who&#8217;s going to want to use the mods anyway?
+**UPDATE:** I decided to share my article with the [PHPizabi.com forum](http://www.phpizabi.com/forum/), however I guess they didn't agree with me as I'm banned.
+The reply post notification via email from blackbook says: &#8220;yea ya like giving links to my paid mods for free..your banned dude&#8221;, thanks, as good as an excuse as any I guess, but it begs the question: now who's &#8220;wishing to make a buck or two&#8221;?
+Besides, let's face it, if nobody is going to want to use PHPizabi, who's going to want to use the mods anyway?

-**UPDATE2:** I&#8217;m looking at writing a dating site solution using CakePHP as the framework, based on Matt Inman&#8217;s [Mingle2](http://mingle2.com/blog/view/how-i-built-mingle2).
+**UPDATE2:** I'm looking at writing a dating site solution using CakePHP as the framework, based on Matt Inman's [Mingle2](http://mingle2.com/blog/view/how-i-built-mingle2).
 I sympathise with his decision to write his own solution.
 Wish me luck!